Skip to Content

 You’ll be amazed at how it transforms the area from ‘storage space’ to ‘living space’.
 If you don’t have a ton of clutter, well-organized open shelving is perfectly acceptable.

 You can also purchase freestanding storage and use it as a makeshift partition.
-A series of large cabinets or wardrobes gives you lots of space to hide away your tools and gardening supplies.
+A series of large cabinets or wardrobes give you space to hide away your tools and gardening supplies.

 Garage Partition Wall